jameelmoses/acf-flexible-content-preview/README.md

 ## Image Location

 Images should be placed in your theme.
-Be fault, images are located here: `lib/admin/images/acf-flexible-content-preview`.
+Be fault, images are located here: `THEME/lib/admin/images/acf-flexible-content-preview`.

-Also note that you can filter this path:
+Also note that you can filter this path, but it **MUST** be in your theme:

 `add_filter( 'acf-flexible-content-preview.images_path', $path );`

+**NOTE:** The path should not have a trailing beginning or trailing slash!

-Finally, you could filter all images like this:
+Additionally, you could filter all keys and/or images:

 `add_filter( 'acf-flexible-content-preview.images', $images );`